 Bipolar and substance abuse treatment will include a variety of intense therapy sessions and programming options.
 Programming like relapse prevention education, cognitive behavioral therapy, and biofeedback can dive deeper into these issues and prepare patients for life outside of treatment.
 Patients will learn healthier ways of coping outside of drugs or alcohol with the guidance of our experienced staff.
 They will also have the chance to join a community of individuals who value the importance of sobriety, personal growth, and support in their recovery.

-If you or a loved one is struggling, our Illinois drug rehab can help.
+If you or a loved one is struggling, our Chicago drug rehab can help.
 Take the first step by contacting Banyan Treatment Centers today!

 American Journal of Managed Care – Bipolar Disorder" Costs and Comorbidity